inseri-swiss/inseri-core-wp/docs/tutorials/data-mapping-with-python.md

 Make sure that the block is set to execute automatically.

+!!! note

+    You can hide the Python block if you want (the setting is above the execute automatically).

 <figure markdown>
 ![Execute automatically](/assets/python_execute_automatically.png){width="300"}
 <figcaption>Step 4: Execute automatically setting of the Python block</figcaption>